Claus Guth

-Claus Guth (born 1964) is a German theatre director, focused on opera.
+Claus Guth (born 3 February 1964) is a German theatre director, focused on opera.
 He has directed operas at major houses and festivals, including world premieres such as works of the Munich Biennale, and Berio's Cronaca del luogo at the Salzburg Festival in 1999.
 Guth is particularly known for his opera productions of the works of Richard Wagner and Richard Strauss.
 He has received two Faust awards, for Daphne by Richard Strauss in 2010, and for Debussy's Pelléas et Mélisande, both at the Oper Frankfurt.

 Life and career

 Early life

-Born in Frankfurt, Claus Guth first studied philosophy, German studies and theatre studies at the Ludwig Maximilian University of Munich, and later theatre and opera directing with Cornel Franz at the Hochschule für Musik und Theater München.
+Born in Frankfurt on 3 February 1964, Claus Guth first studied philosophy, German studies and theatre studies at LMU Munich, and later theatre and opera directing with Cornel Franz at the University of Music and Theatre Munich.

 Contemporary opera

 Guth has focused on contemporary opera.
 He has staged several world premieres, some in the context of the Munich Biennale, such as Hanna Kulenty's The Mother of Black Winged Dreams (in a co-production with the Hamburg State Opera) in 1996, Chaya Czernowin's Pnima...ins Innere, and Johannes Maria Staud's Berenice, to a libretto by Durs Grünbein based on Edgar Allan Poe in a 2004 co-production with the Staatstheater am Gärtnerplatz.

 In 1995, he directed Henze's El Cimarrón at the Atlanta Opera.
 He staged the world premiere of Berio's Cronaca del luogo at the Salzburg Festival in 1999, which is regarded as his international break-through.
 He went on to direct the premieres of Klaus Huber's Schwarzerde at the Theater Basel in 2001, of Unsichtbar Land with music by Helmut Oehring and Henry Purcell there in 2006.
 He directed the world premieres of Peter Ruzicka's Celan at the Semperoper in Dresden in 2001, and of Avet Terterian's The Earthquake in Chile at the Staatstheater am Gärtnerplatz in 2020.
 The collaboration with Oehring continued with his SehnSuchtMEER oder Vom Fliegenden Holländer at the Deutsche Oper am Rhein in 2013, and with AscheMOND oder The Fairy Queen at the Staatsoper Unter den Linden, performed at Schiller-Theater in Berlin the same year.
 He directed the world premieres of Beat Furrer's Violetter Schnee at the Staatsoper Berlin, and of Czernowin's Heart Chamber at the Deutsche Oper Berlin, both in 2019.